 Students applying from outside the United States can find country-specific official transcript requirements here.

 4. Official Test Scores

-Scores from either the ACT Plus Writing or the SAT are required and must be sent directly from the testing agency.
-Our test code is 4656 for the ACT Plus Writing and 1846 for the SAT.
+Scores from either the ACT or the SAT are required and must be sent directly from the testing agency.
+We do not require the writing portion of either the ACT or the SAT.
+Our test code is 4656 for the ACT and 1846 for the SAT.
 Do not send your results rush (SAT) or priority (ACT); we receive all scores electronically on a daily basis so there is not an advantage to rush or priority delivery.

 Freshman applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless English was the language of instruction for all courses in all years of secondary school.
 Our TOEFL test code is 1846.
 TOEFL must be submitted electronically from the testing service.
 We do not accept the IELTS electronically.
 Please have a paper copy of your results sent to our office through the mail.
-If you feel that you qualify for a TOEFL or IELTS waiver, please send an email to our office and a counselor will determine if the waiver criteria are met.
+If you feel that you qualify for a TOEFL or IELTS waiver, please send an email to our office.
+Waiver requests will not be evaluated prior to receipt of both the admissions application and transcripts, as a counselor will use them to determine waiver eligibility.

 Even after your application is complete we may request additional supporting materials such as self-reported grades, academic performance statements, and course change documentation.

 Applicants are expected to self-report their mid-year grades when prompted by email during the application process.
-In order to self-report, applicants must report their grades exactly as they appear on an official transcript or grade report that was issued by their school.
+To ensure a possible future admit decision is not in jeopardy of being cancelled, applicants must report their grades exactly as they appear on an official transcript or grade report that was issued by their school.

 Academic integrity is valued in our community and in the admission process.
 By signing your application, you certify that it is complete and accurate.
-We hold you accountable to ensure the authenticity and honesty of your application, written statements, and additional materials subsequently submitted.
+We hold you accountable to ensure the authenticity and honesty of your application, essays, and additional materials subsequently submitted.